 The fender body is covered with either chain net, wire net or fibre net.
 The chain net is the most popular type, protecting the rubber body from sharp objects and normal wear and tear.
 Each end of longitudinal chains is linked together with one or two rings, which is connected with a guy chain.
 As standard, the NPF fenders come with truck tyres but aircraft tyres are available as option.
 All fenders come with towing lug/ring and shackle/swivel connected to each end.

-PALFINGER's marine business also offers custom-made designs, like stainless steel tyre net, rubber pads, extra thick rubber sleeves and heavy duty tyre net.
+PALFINGER MARINE also offers custom-made designs, like stainless steel tyre net, rubber pads, extra thick rubber sleeves and heavy duty tyre net.

-For customers who outfit their fenders with netting locally PALFINGER supplies body only fenders.
+For customers who outfit their fenders with netting locally, PALFINGER supplies body only fenders.

 The sling type fender is a body-only-version but with reinforced flange area as the towing lug it is directly connected to the outer flange.
 Each towing lug has a shackle/swivel set.